Eva Bendix Petersen

-Eva Bendix Petersen is a post-structuralist psychologist and sociologist of education.
-She is currently Professor of Higher Education in the Department of People and Technology at Roskilde University, Denmark.
-She is known for her work on academic cultures and labour, her critique of the neoliberalisation of universities, and her experimentation with new scientific genres, for example, ethnographic dramas.
+Eva Bendix Petersen is a psychologist and sociologist of education.
+In her academic work, she was Professor of Higher Education in the Department of People and Technology at Roskilde University, Denmark.
+She is known for her work on academic cultures and practice, her critique of the neoliberalisation of universities, and her experimentation with new scientific genres, for example, ethnographic dramas.
+As a practicing psychotherapist, she works primarily with narrative and systems theory, and emotionally focussed therapy.